rrainey/dropkick/LOG-FORMAT.md

 # Log File Format

 A Dropkick log is a CSV text file.
-It is composed of NMEA 183 standard GPS records interspersed with the extension records described below.
+It is composed of NMEA 183 standard GPS records, or "sentences" using NMEA terminilogy, interspersed with the extension sentences described below.

  A new log file is automatically created and opened when the device detects that a climbout to jump altitude has started.
-Logging continues in that same file until the jumper reaches the ground.
+Logging continues in that same file until a short time after the jumper reaches the ground.

  ## Time base

- Some NMEA records include a UTC timestamp computed by the GNSS receiver.
+ Some NMEA sentences include a UTC timestamp computed by the GNSS receiver.
 A native clock in an Arduino application is the millis() system call.
 It is a unsigned 32-bit value reflecting the number of milliseconds elapsed since boot time.
 Both time values will appear in a log file.
-These two timelines are designed to be correlated using a $PTH record, described below.
+These two timelines are designed to be correlated using information in a $PTH sentence, described below.

+## NMEA Checksums

+As of version 55/155, all sentences end with a three character NMEA checksum sequence ("*HH", where HH is the hex represntation of the checksum byte).
+These  are omitted from the examples shown below for clarity.

 ## $PVER Record